pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 #### Public IP

-If you want to provide Public IP access to your Apache Kafka service, you need to assign Public IPs to all you Kafka brokers.
-It is **NOT** recommended to use Public IP in the production environment.
+If you want to provide Public IP access to your Apache Kafka service, assign Public IPs to all your Kafka brokers.
+However, using Public IP in a production environment is strongly discouraged.

 ### Kafka ACL authorization